triSYCL/triSYCL/README.rst

 ----

 SYCL_ is a single-source modern C++-based DSEL_ (Domain Specific
-Embedded Language) aimed at facilitating the programming of heterogeneous accelerators by leveraging the OpenCL_ language and concepts.
+Embedded Language) and open standard from Khronos_ aimed at facilitating the programming of heterogeneous accelerators by leveraging existing concepts inspired by OpenCL_, CUDA_, `C++AMP`_, OpenMP_...

 A typical kernel with its launch looks like this pure modern C++ code::